bbhitec/leetcode_doodles/README.md

 #### Methodology and Mindset
 - Don't invest too much or too little in each problem
+- Always dial back to easy problems to build confidence and momentum
 - Use pen/paper first, paint a naive solution and advance in the best plausible direction
 - Develop both methodical and technical aspects: don't leave the code minimal or dirty
 - Don't overthink, just start